Merck/ReactiveDynamics.jl/readme.md

 A network's dynamics is specified using a compact **modeling metalanguage**.
 Moreover, we have integrated another expression comprehension metalanguage which makes it easy to generate arbitrarily complex dynamics from a single template transition!

-Taking **unions** of reaction networks is fully supported, and it is possible to identify the resource classes as apropriate.
+Taking **unions** of reaction networks is fully supported, and it is possible to identify the resource classes as appropriate.

 Moreover, it is possible to **export and import** reaction network dynamics using the [TOML](https://toml.io/) format.